How many immigrants are in Oklahoma?

 Oklahoma residents were foreign-born

-The number of foreign-born residents in Oklahoma increased from 199K in 2011 to 239K in 2021.
-This rise occurred alongside changes in the native-born population due to births, deaths, and migration.
-The foreign-born share of Oklahoma's total population was 6.1% in 2021, lower than the national average of 13.6%, and up from 5.4% in 2011.
+The number of foreign-born residents in Oklahoma grew from 218K in 2013 to 248K in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provides a better view of these demographics.
+In Oklahoma, the foreign-born share of the population was 6.1% in 2023, lower than the US overall at 14.3%, and up from 5.7% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born residents were Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% and Beckley, WV at 0.8%, respectively.
-In Oklahoma, the highest and lowest shares were in Oklahoma City at 7.9% and Lawton at 5.5%, respectively.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Oklahoma were: Oklahoma City, OK at 8.1% foreign-born (highest) and Lawton, OK at 5.3% foreign-born (lowest).